hoshangwardak/RestAssured_Project/src/test/java/day5/README.md

   ValueSource and then pass variable in method signature but dataTypes must be small with an s at the end.
 But you can only provide one value per iteration in the parameterization

+- @CsvSource
+  Reads the file based on Column, not row
+  CsvSource does take any header

 - @CsvFileSource
+  For this you need to create a file under resource directory as .csv then you have to pass @CsvFileSource(resources = {"state_city_zipCount.csv"}, THE HEADER THAT YOU WANT TO SKIP GOES HERE) you can use resources as address for the file but make sure it starts with a / If you are using file instead of resource then you'll have to copy content root.
+  If you want to add more than one file then please open curley braces and put  a comma between each file address you passing